Thomas Worthington (Douai)

 Thomas Worthington, D.D.
-(1549 at Blainscough Hall, near Wigan, Lancashire – 1627 at Biddulph Hall, Staffordshire) was an English Catholic priest and third President of Douai College.
+(1549 at Blainscough Hall, near Wigan, Lancashire - possibly 1627, at Biddulph Hall, Staffordshire) was an English Catholic priest and third President of Douai College.

 Life

 A member of an ancient and wealthy family, he studied at Brasenose College, Oxford (1566–70), where he graduated in arts (17 October 1570).
 In February 1573, he went to Douai College to study theology.

 He visited England (November 1575), to induce his father, who was an occasional conformist, to remove into foreign parts.
 After his ordination (6 April 1577), he remained teaching the Roman catechism at Douai till September, 1578, and proceeded B. D. at the University of Douai (January 1579).

 After ten months in England, he returned to Reims, accompanied William Allen to Rome, and set out again for England, January 1580.
-He laboured assiduously and successfully, being especially remembered for his zeal in instructing the ignorant poor.
+He laboured assiduously and successfully, being especially remembered for what the Catholic Encyclopedia of 1913 calls "his zeal in instructing the ignorant poor".

+He assisted Gregory Martin in the translation of the Douay-Rheims Bible, which was also worked on by others at Douai, notably Allen, William Reynolds and Richard Bristow.

 In February 1584, when his four nephews, whom he was conveying to Reims, were seized at Great Sankey near Warrington, he managed to escape detection, and to elude the vigilance of his enemies until July, when he was betrayed by a young man whom he had befriended, and seized at his lodgings in Islington.
 The Lord Treasurer committed him to the Tower of London, where he was confined in the "pit" for over two months.
 In January 1585, with twenty other priests, he was put aboard ship by the queen's warrant of perpetual banishment, and conveyed to Normandy.

 For the next two years he expounded Holy Scripture at Reims.
 Sir William Stanley turned traitor in January 1587, and with his Irish regiment entered the Spanish service; on 27 April Worthington became their chaplain at Deventer.
 He was recalled to Reims on 27 January 1589, to undertake the offices of vice-president and procurator, but resumed his post as chaplain to the regiment at Brussels in July, 1591.
 He was honoured with the doctorate of divinity in 1588 in the Jesuit college at the University of Trier.

 On the death of Dr. Richard Barret (30 May 1599) Worthington was appointed President of Douai College (28 June), by the cardinal protector, chiefly through the influence of Robert Persons, the nominee of the secular clergy being rejected.
 The task to which he was set was a difficult one, and he appears to have lacked strength of character to cope with it.
 Since the return of the college from Reims in 1593 its embarrassments had continually increased, and this condition reacted upon the discipline.
 Worthington himself had in 1596 addressed a memorial to the cardinal protector on the state of the Roman College, in which he calls attention to the decline of Douai, which he ascribes to the innovations of Dr. Barrett.